 As skincare experts, we’re constantly fielding questions from customers about skincare products and ingredients.
-People often want to know which ingredients or formulas are best for their skin type, or what to use to help correct skin concerns like premature aging.
-One question we’ve heard time and time again, however, is: “What’s the difference between face oil and serum?”
-It’s a great question, and one a lot of people have.
-Admittedly, face oils and serums are similar in many ways.
+People often want to know which ingredients or formulas are best for their skin type or what to use to help correct skin concerns like premature aging.
+One question we’ve heard time and time again is: “What is serum, and how does it differ from face oil?”
+It’s a great question and one a lot of people have.
+Admittedly, face serums and oils are similar in many ways.
 For instance, they’re both liquid skincare products designed to help improve skin texture and appearance.
 But they’re also different in many ways—and understanding how they both work is vital to using them properly.

-To help, we’ve put together a guide to the differences between face serums and face oils.
-Ahead, you’ll learn about the benefits and uses of both, and how to use them in your routine, separately and together.
-We’ll also provide recommendations on our best serums and oils to use for your skin type.
-Read on for everything you need to know about how face oils and serums differ.
+To help, we’ve put together a guide to the differences between serum and oil.
+Ahead, you’ll learn about the benefits and uses of both, and how to use facial oil and serum in your routine, separately and together.
+We’ll also provide recommendations on our best facial serums and oils to use for your skin type and concerns.
+Read on for everything you need to know about how face serums and oils differ.

 What Is Serum?

 When people ask us “what is serum,” what they usually mean is “what does serum do?”
 The answer to this question varies depending on the formula.
 However, serums can broadly be defined as light, concentrated liquids designed to help address visible skin concerns, such as uneven skin tone or texture.
 They’re typically water-based and often contain lightweight moisturizing ingredients, like hyaluronic acid.
 Their thinner texture and fluid consistency allow serums to penetrate the skin quickly and easily, making them suitable for use morning and night.

 How Should You Use Face Serums?